 - Lack of protection - Gel coat without wax or sealant oxidizes 3-4x faster than protected gel coat.

 Here on the Delmarva Peninsula, boats get hit from all angles.
-We have intense summer sun, constant salt spray, and enough humidity to keep contaminants bonded to your hull.
+Whether you're docked in Ocean City or at a marina along the Delaware coast, you get intense summer sun, constant salt spray, and enough humidity to keep contaminants bonded to your hull.
 It's the perfect recipe for oxidation.

 Before you start working, figure out what you're dealing with.
 There are three levels: